The Governors are responsible for the general direction and ensuring the proper management and control of the School.

 James, an Old Gregorian, graduated from Roberts House in 1976.
 After studying economics at Exeter University he qualified as a chartered accountant and has spent most of his career as a finance director for investment management businesses, including Laing and Cruickshank, UBS Wealth Management and Cheviot.
 He is a past parent and his father was also educated at Downside.

-Dominic Tayler - Finance and Resources Committee
+Alison Martin - Finance and Resources Committee

 Alison has an MBA in Education Management for Bursars and is also a Trustee of the Association of Governing Bodies of Independent Schools.
 She was most recently the Bursar at Warminster School having spent 26 years in a variety of school administrative roles.
 Elected as Chair of the Independent Schools Bursars’ Association in 2010, previously a Director of the Independent Schools Council and an Executive Director of the Boarding Schools Association.